danslatts/reflections/lesson_3_reflections.md

 Because other users may be pushing to the GitHub site I may not have branched the changes that I was making and do not want them to be merged and kept up to date all of the time.

+# Describe the differences between forks, clones, and branches.
+When would you use one instead of another?

+Fork - a clone between two repositories on GitHub Clone - a copy of an existing repository branches - a tree like structure of commits seperated down the trunk